DIV-18-GUP-0102/Beginers-Scrapping/Readme.md

 ## Important mentions

-- I didn't get any output data structure spreadsheet for the format of my output in the drive link.

 - I have used ``` python -m nltk.downloader punkt```
 to download the `Punkt` tokenizer, a pre-trained unsupervised machine learning model provided by the Natural Language Toolkit (nltk) library, for   sentence tokenization and word tokenization.